 San Francisco City Tours and Student Trips

 All members arriving before the Fall Meeting are invited to join AGU staff on tours of San Francisco sights, including Muir Woods, Sausalito, and the Exploratorium.
 Trips are planned for Saturday, 13 December; the evening of Tuesday, 16 December; and the evening of Thursday, 18 December.
 Details here.

 Student “Pop-Up” Talks

 Pop-Up sessions are exciting new sessions entirely created by and organized by students!
-The goal is for students to develop an interdisciplinary session that will feature students giving a 5 minute “pop-up” talk about how their research impacts society, vision of the future of geophysics, or experience as a student of a particular continent, country, race, gender, etc.
+The goal is for students to develop an interdisciplinary session that will feature students giving a five minute “pop-up” talk about how their research impacts society, vision of the future of geophysics, or experience as a student of a particular continent, country, race, gender, etc.